-Note: As per the SEBI standards for performance reporting, the "since inception" returns are calculated on Rs.
-10/- invested at inception.
-For this purpose the inception date is deemed to be the date of allotment.
-The "Returns" shown are for the growth option.
+Note: All returns are for growth option and net of TER.
 Past performance may or may not be sustained in future and should not be used as a basis for comparison with other investments.
+All benchmark returns are computed basis on Total Return Index.